510k Submission Process

 Frequently Asked Questions

-You must submit an eCopy of your Q-Sub under section 745(A)(b) of the FD&C Act.
+You must submit an eCopy of your Q 510k submission under section 745(A)(b) of the FD&C Act.
 An electronic copy (eCopy) is an electronic version of your medical device submission stored on a compact disc (CD), digital video disc (DVD), or flash drive.
 Use the eCopy Validation Module to ensures your eCopy is formatted correctly.
-You must attach a paper copy of your company cover letter (including a signature) to the eCopy (CD, DVD, or flash drive).
+You must attach a paper copy of your company covers letter (including a signature) to the eCopy (CD, DVD, or flash drive).

 A medical device submission package should be sent to the CDRH Document Control Center (DCC) at the following address: